gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 ### Who can review a PR?

-If you're a member of the [gatsbyjs](http://github.com/gatsbyjs) organisation on GitHub, you can review a PR.
+If you're a member of the [gatsbyjs](http://github.com/gatsbyjs) organization on GitHub, you can review a PR.

 > 💡 Not a member yet?
-Love us and want to help?
-Make your first contribution and get invited!
+Want to get involved in contributing to open source projects?
+Make your first contribution and you'll be invited automatically!

 ### Who can approve a PR?

 Every PR opened in the repository needs to be approved before it can be merged.
-While anyone who is a member of the [gatsbyjs](http://github.com/gatsbyjs) organisation can approve a PR, to be merged in, it needs to be reviewed by a member of the team that owns that part of Gatsby.
+While anyone who is a member of the [gatsbyjs](http://github.com/gatsbyjs) organization can approve a PR, to be merged in, it needs to be reviewed by a member of the team that owns that part of Gatsby.

 Typically this is: